SmokinCaterpillar/pypet/doc/source/cookbook/brian.rst

 Even if parts of your network cannot be pickled, multiprocessing can be easily achieved by setting ``use_pool=False`` for your :class:`~pypet.environment.Environment`.

+Single core processing is problematic with BRIAN1; however, it works fine with BRIAN2.
+Hence, if you are using BRIAN2, ignore the following two paragraphs.

 Yet, single core processing is more subtle.
 In fact if you want to ``pre_build`` parts of your network or even *pre run* a whole network,